vintasoftware/entity-embed/docs/guide/nn_architecture.rst

 Here are the key differences from Entity Embed's architecture and AutoBlock:

 - AutoBlock uses only fasttext to embed tokens.
-Entity Embed supports character-level CNNs too, enabling embeddings focused on semantic features and syntatic features.
+Entity Embed supports character-level CNNs too, enabling embeddings focused on semantic features and syntactic features.
 - AutoBlock uses Bi-LSTMs on field embedding, Entity Embed uses Bi-GRUs.
 - AutoBlock can learn multiple entity embeddings by combining different fields (multiple signatures), Entity Embed learns only a single entity embedding (learned average of all fields).
 - AutoBlock uses ``NTXentLoss``, Entity Embed uses ``SupConLoss``.
 Both are available on `pytorch-metric-learning <https://kevinmusgrave.github.io/pytorch-metric-learning/losses/>`_ and you can change Entity Embed to use ``NTXentLoss`` if you wish.